hazelcast/hazelcast-reference-manual/src/FAQ/FAQ.md

 <br></br>

-## What is the difference between client-server and embedded topologies?
+## Client-server vs. embedded topologies?

 In the embedded topology, members include both the data and application.
 This type of topology is the most useful if your application focuses on high performance computing and many task executions.
 Since application is close to data, this topology supports data locality.